 martin joined Watsi on February 15th, 2017.
-Eleven months ago, martin joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. martin's most recent donation supported Bunroeun, a farmer from Cambodia, to fund ear surgery that will improve his hearing loss.
+Two years ago, martin joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. martin's most recent donation supported Fikir, a playful 13-month-old baby from Ethiopia, to treat his birth condition.